juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 # 🔗 Payout links

 Introducing Payout Links - Make sending out money to beneficiaries, simple and easy.
-Improve customer/vendor/ partner experience by making instant payouts in their preferred mode of transaction with preferred processor.
+Improve customer / vendor / partner's experience by making instant payouts in their preferred mode of transaction with preferred processor.

 ### Use cases for Payout links